 A 2021 edited book with Richard Peiser, Towards 21st Century New Towns: Past, Present, Prospects (Penn Press) examined new towns globally.

-• Through 2025 I am investigating planning for age-friendly and healthy communities in several cities around the world using methods rather similar to those I have used to study new towns.
+- Through 2026 I am investigating planning for age-friendly and healthy communities in several cities around the world using methods rather similar to those I have used to study new towns.
 I am interested in whether and how such programs make a difference when looked at over decades.
+I am also interested in unpacking some key concepts used in thinking about suburbs such as sprawl and urban development.

 Healthy Environments: Other research has looked in more depth at specific aspects of healthy environments.